Power factor is the measure of how efficiently your business uses its electricity supply. It’s the ratio of real power (kW) to apparent power (kVA).

-Lower power factor means your business is not using its electricity supply as efficiently as it could.
-You are paying a higher capacity charge than is necessary and paying more than you need for your electricity.
+A low power factor means your business is not using its electricity supply as efficiently as it could be.
+You may be paying a higher capacity charge than is necessary and thereby paying more for your electricity.

-It also means you are not meeting your user obligations under the Service and Installation Rules of NSW (section 1.10.11) which states it is mandatory for electricity users to maintain a power factor of at least 90% (or a factor of 0.9).
+It also means you may not be meeting your user obligations under the Service and Installation Rules of NSW (section 1.10.11) which states it is mandatory for electricity users to maintain a power factor of at least 90% (or a factor of 0.9).